 Ginger is another common kitchen ingredient that can help to fight pain.
 It is most effective at fighting stomach pain and is sometimes recommended by doctors to people suffering from abdominal cramps as a result of food allergies and ulcers.
 This is due to its strong anti-inflammatory properties.

 You can combine ginger into all kinds of foods from stir-fries to cakes.
 Ginger tea is the most popular way to consume it as a drink and the most effective form of consumption for medicinal use.

 CBD oil is derived from the cannabis plant.
 However, unlike the recreational drug, it does not possess any of the psychoactive properties that get you ‘high’ – instead, it simply provides the health benefits of hemp including its ability to fight inflammation.

 There are many ways to consume CBD as found at this site CBD Fx.
 Many people consume it in the form of capsules, foods, and beverages.
 It can also be inhaled as a vape liquid or even applied as a topical cream.

 Capsaicin is the ingredient found in chili peppers that provides that spicy kick.
-Scientists have long experimented with on it and observed its effect on the nervous system.
-Whilst it can be an irritant if it comes into contact with the mouth, eyes or nose, it can have the opposite effect of deterring pain when applied to the skin.
+Scientists have long experimented with it and observed its effect on the nervous system.
+Whilst it can be an irritant if it comes into contact with the mouth, eyes, or nose, it can have the opposite effect of deterring pain when applied to the skin.

 There are many topical creams on the market such as this Premium RX cream.
 Make sure to avoid contact with the eyes, nose, and mouth when applying.